liebeskind/imthemachine/content/posts/2020-02-11-winning-at-the-eos-london-hackathon-2nd-best-ux.md

 draft: false
 date: 2018-10-23T17:08:31.747Z
 description: >-
-  It's not every day that I find myself in front of a crowd~700 strong, plus however many thousands tuned in via a YouTube livestream.
-We won Best UX and 2nd Place overall!
+  It’s not every day that I find myself in front of a crowd~700 strong, plus however many thousands tuned in via a YouTube live stream.
+A group of 3 judges would decide which of the ~450 participants across ~90 teams would make it into the top 10 and present on the main stage.
+Our first indication that something special might be happening was when we were called back on stage to accept the superlative award for Best UX.
+Shortly thereafter, we won 2nd Place Overall and a chance to compete in the Grand Finale in South Africa in December.
+What a rush!
 category: Hackathons
 tags:
   - Hackathon